What is the Semrush Sensor? And how does it work?

 After choosing your preferred notification method, Semrush will notify you about any significant fluctuations in rankings based on the Sensor data.
 As mentioned previously, I invite you to my affiliate link here to try Semrush for free to find out all the ways this tool can help you grow your business online.

 Now that you understand how the Semrush Sensor works and all of the advantages it offers, you may be interested in learning more about the difference between Semrush vs Google Analytics.
-See that link for more details.
 Both Semrush and Google Analytics are popular web analytics tools for digital marketing specialists so it’s good to know how they compare.

 Semrush Sensor Summary